kwokck6/CSCI2720-project/README.md

 - The app must be a single page application.

 ## Original performance
-The original project is imcomplete due to insufficient communication between groupmates.
+The original project is incomplete due to insufficient communication between groupmates.
 The project is instead submitted separately.

 ## Remade version
 The remade version will consist of the completed version of the original project built with Node.js/Express, a single-page application and a multiple-page version both built with Flask.